dailystory/docs/articles/acquisition/web-forms/index.md

 ## Common Questions
 Below are some common questions regarding DailyStory's Web Forms.

+### How do I add the web form to my existing website?
+Once you've created a web form in DailyStory [you have several options for publishing it](/acquisition/web-forms/#using-your-web-form).
+The recommended method is to either use the native integration with popular CMS applications, such as [WordPress](/integrations/wordpress), or one of the SDKs ([PHP](https://github.com/dailystory/SDKs/tree/master/PHP) and [.NET](https://github.com/dailystory/SDKs/tree/master/DotNet)).
+These are designed to display the DailyStory web form within your site directly.

 ### What happens when the form is submitted?
 When a visitor successfully completes a form the contents of the form are sent to DailyStory.
 The visitor is redirected to another page, typically a thank you page, that is identified as the 'Destination URL' in when [designing your web form](/acquisition/web-forms/#using-the-web-form-designer).